eclipse-iofog/iofog.org/content/docs/1.3.0/tutorial/manage-our-microservices.md

 ## Routes

 The Sensors and REST API microservices are generic.
-They are not hardcoded to talk with each other, instead, the relationship dictating the flow of data was configured with the Controller.
+They are not hardcoded to talk with each other, instead, the relationship dictating the flow of data was configured through the Controller.
 This is in the spirit of the microservice architecture, separating concerns into pieces so that we can combine and interchange them.

 To connect microservices together, the Controller has the concept of routes.